mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter1.md

 >
 > Hold on...the Playground shows you connected devices.
 Yes, that's right.
 When your mobile device connects to the Playground, it registers itself with the website.
 You can see a variety of information about a connected device.

 Pretty cool, right?
-Well, there's somethign even cooler about the Playground: *LiveSync*.
+Well, there's something even cooler about the Playground: *LiveSync*.

 > **LiveSync**
 >